syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 ## First day of week

-By default, Sunday is shown as the first day of the week in a dop-down spinner.
+By default, Sunday is shown as the first day of the week in a drop-down spinner.
 If you want to change the first day of week, use the [FirstDayOfWeek](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_FirstDayOfWeek) property value.
 The default value of `FirstDayOfWeek` property is `Sunday`.

 {% tabs %}
 {% highlight xaml %}